keyasha99/osticket-prereqs/README.md

 <img src="https://i.imgur.com/BLLA2pe.png" height="80%" width="80%" alt="osTicket Installation"/>
 </p>
 <p>
-Check the Modify Security Settings and to make things easier, I set the username and password to root, but you can use whatever you want.
-I suggest saving a text file for all of the credentials that you will be using.
+Check the Modify Security Settings.
+To make things easier, I set the username and password to root, but you can use whatever you want.
+I suggest saving a text file for all the credentials you will be using.
 The osTicket Admin login is saved for later.
-Continue with installation.
+Continue with the installation.
 </p>
 <br />